Memories of Childhood

 Summary of Chapter

-The story begins with Zitkala’s first day in a boarding school Carlisle Indian school.
-It is a school opened for native Indians where they are trained to leave behind their own culture and become part of the American culture.
-Zitkala describes that she really felt bad when a shawl is taken off her shoulders by the school authorities before entering into the dining hall.
-She also wonders about how the other Indian girls agreed to wear tight clothes which were immodest according to her.
-Even their hair was cut short which according to the author was not good.
-Her mother had told her only a coward’s hair should be shaved off.
-Later on Zitkala and other girls were taken to the dining hall where she was keenly noticed by a woman for not following the table manners.
-Judewin, another Indian girl tells her that the woman has decided to cut her hair.
-Zitkala revolts back as she does not want to look like a coward.
-She hides herself under a bed in a room.
-Everyone starts searching for her and finally she is caught.
-She is tied up and her hair cuts down.
+Zitkala and other girls were taken to the dining hall where she was keenly noticed for not following the table manners.
+Judewin, another Indian girl told Zitkala that the warden has decided to cut her hair.
+Zitkala revolts as she does not want to look like a coward.
+She hides herself under a bed but she was caught and tied up with a chair.
+Her hair cuts down.
 She felt so depressed and humiliated with this.
-She reminded her mother who would have comforted her during this hard time.
+She reminds her mother who would have comforted her during this hard time.

 Q2.
 It may take a long time for oppression to be resisted, but the seeds of rebellion are sowed early in life.
 Do you agree that injustice in any form cannot escape being noticed even by children?